Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 Substrate Runtimes use **host functions** like storage-reads/writes and signature verifications to perform an `execute_block`.
 With a simple wrapper around `execute_block`, a runtime can be transformed into a PVF.
-Our framework for doing this is known as **Cumulus**.
+The main framework for doing this is **Cumulus**.

-It is also possible to create a PVF without using Substrate.
+It is also possible to create a PVF without using Substrate or Cumulus.

 ---